British National Day: Opposition

+David Cameron, as Leader of the Opposition, criticised it as a gimmick in response to the 2006 Queen's Speech.

 In Wales, the proposed British Day has been criticised by Plaid Cymru and others.
 There have been repeated calls for St David's Day, the feast day of the patron saint of Wales, to be made a bank holiday.
 One poll found this idea to have the support of 87% of the Welsh public, and in the National Assembly for Wales all 60 members, representing Labour, Plaid Cymru, the Liberal Democrats and the Conservatives, voted unanimously for it to be declared so.
 The UK government rejected the proposal on the grounds that it was not practical to introduce an additional public holiday.
 On 3 June 2008, the Deputy Leader of Plaid Cymru in the National Assembly for Wales, Alun Ffred Jones AM, said about the proposed British Day: